spatie/laravel-fractal/README.md

 ## Usage

-We'll explain how to usage with this array as example input:
+In the following examples were going to use the following array as example input:

 ```php
 $books = [['id'=>1, 'title'=>'Hogfather'], ['id'=>2, 'title'=>'Game Of Kill Everyone']];